 Any student enrolled in or admitted to one of the Department’s graduate degree programs (MET, MS, EdS, or EdD) is eligible to apply for GAship.
 One can apply for either a full-time or part-time GAship (see differences below).

 Those who are employed full-time should not apply for a full-time graduate assistantship (requiring 20 hours of work per week).
 The number of hours per week required for a regular job, plus the GA job, plus the time required for coursework, make a full-time GAship untenable for a person employed full-time already.
 If a person is employed full-time, his or her application for a part-time assistantship (10 hours of work per week) will be considered, but job duties and other obligations will have to be carefully explained in the application.

 - EDTECH graduate assistantships provide an excellent opportunity to:

 - gain practical experience on real world projects or online co-teaching with a faculty member.

 - immerse yourself in the scholarship of educational technology.

 - include your work experience with the department on your resume.

-– Full time GAs work for the EdTech Department 20 hours per week, take at least five (5) credit hours, receive a full-tuition waiver for three classes each semester, and a $10,000 stipend paid out over two semesters.
+– Full time GAs work for the EdTech Department 20 hours per week, take at least five (5) credit hours, receive a full-tuition waiver each semester, and a $10,000 stipend paid out over two semesters.
 Full-time GAs qualify to receive student medical insurance provided through Boise State University.

 – Part-time GAs work for the department 10 hours per week, take at least three but no more than six credit hours per semester, receive a tuition waiver, and a $5,000 stipend paid out over two semesters.
 Part-time GAs qualify to receive student medical insurance provided through Boise State University.